SwayamGos/Use-Popcorn/README.md

 ## PROJECT LINK:

-Please refer to the link in the 'About' section of the repositoty.
+Please refer to the link in the 'About' section of the repository.
 If that does not work, try the link below. https://glittery-rugelach-e2c423.netlify.app/